MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/ise/object-model/The-ISEFile-Object.md

 ---
 ms.date:  12/31/2019
-keywords:  powershell,cmdlet
 title:  The ISEFile Object
+description: An ISEFile object represents a file in Windows PowerShell ISE.
 ---

 # The ISEFile Object

-An **ISEFile** object represents a file in Windows PowerShell® Integrated Scripting Environment (ISE).
+An **ISEFile** object represents a file in Windows PowerShell&reg; Integrated Scripting Environment (ISE).
 It is an instance of the **Microsoft.PowerShell.Host.ISE.ISEFile** class.
 This topic lists its member methods and member properties.
 The `$psISE.CurrentFile` and the files in the Files collection in a PowerShell tab are all instances of the ****Microsoft.PowerShell.Host.ISE.ISEFile** class.